Karikari1234/ai-health-wellbeing-app/README.md

 ## User Experience Improvements

+- Enhanced bottom drawer interface for adding and editing weights
-- Floating action button (FAB) for easily adding weight entries from anywhere in the app
+- Floating action button (FAB) with improved visual contrast and accessibility
+- Smart weight defaults that use most recent entry as starting point
+- Flexible weight input with direct typing and increment/decrement buttons
+- Edit functionality directly from weight history list
-- Responsive mobile-friendly design for authentication forms
+- Responsive mobile-friendly design for all forms and components
-- Auto-scrolling to entry form when adding new weights
 - Intelligent date handling preventing duplicate entries
-- Visual feedback when updating existing entries
+- Visual feedback with clear notifications when updating existing entries
 - Confirmation dialogs when actions would affect existing data
-- Optimized input fields and buttons for mobile devices
+- Optimized input fields and buttons with improved touch targets for mobile devices
 - Improved 30-day change calculation based on averaging periods for more stable metrics
 - Unique entries per date to maintain data integrity
 - Data loading retry options for handling connectivity issues